This website uses cookies to improve your experience. We\'ll assume you\'re ok with this, but you can opt-out if you wish. Read More

 Time commitment

-The AIA Colorado Housing Committee emphasizes for the need for equitable, livable, and sustainable housing solutions and advocates for policies that promote diverse housing types, increase housing supply, and ensure accessibility for all income levels.
+The committee emphasizes the need for equitable, livable, and sustainable housing solutions and advocates for policies that promote diverse housing types, increase housing supply, and ensure accessibility for all income levels.
 We believe the architecture community’s expertise and creativity are essential in visualizing innovative housing solutions that inspire vibrant communities and enhance the landscape of our beautiful state.
 Using our profession’s unique position informed by diverse perspectives and experiences, the committee calls for collaboration among architects, policymakers, and the public to create housing that meets the needs of current and future generations of Coloradans.
 Committee includes a Chair, Vice Chair (or Co-Chair), and Secretary.
 Additionally, two or more At-Large Members may be appointed.

 Responsibilities